-Tattenhall and District in Cheshire West have established a Neighbourhood Plan Review Committee (NPRC) in order to shape and influence development within their area.
-The NPRC are currently in the process of preparing their Neighbourhood Plan.
+Tattenhall and District in Cheshire West has established a Neighbourhood Plan Review Committee (NPRC) in order to shape and influence development within its area.
+The NPRC is currently in the process of preparing its revised Neighbourhood Plan.

 Locality is the national membership network for community organisations that brings local people together to produce Neighbourhood Plans.
-Through Locality's support programme, the Tattenhall & District NPRC have appointed AECOM to prepare this Design Code document which will form part of the evidence base for their Neighbourhood Plan.
+Through Locality's support programme, the Tattenhall & District NPRC has appointed AECOM to prepare this Design Code document which will form part of the evidence base for the revised Neighbourhood Plan.